 Following are a few self-help techniques that can help in rheumatoid arthritis

 - Exercise – Practice regular exercise as advised by the physical therapists or doctor.

 - Continue Medication – Patients should continue their regular medications as advised by the doctor

-- Assistive Devices – Use of assistive devices such as splints, braces, and walking sticks helps in stabilizing joints, provides strength, and reduces inflammation and pain.
+- Assistive Devices – The use of assistive devices such as splints, braces, and walking sticks helps in stabilizing joints, provides strength, and reduces inflammation and pain.

-- Mental Attitude – Patients should think positively focusing on other things rather think their own pains and body.
+- Mental Attitude – Patients should think positively focusing on other things rather than thinking about their own pains and body.

 - Use of joints – Proper usage of joints for any activity such as correct posture and methods reduces stress on joints.

-- Listen to your body – You need to listen to your body signal to take a rest. over straining may increase stress on joints and pain.
+- Listen to your body – You need to listen to your body’s signal to take a rest. straining may increase stress on joints and pain.

 - Quality of Sleep – Good sleep gives needed rest to joints and reduces pain and swelling.